Lowe’s Black Friday sale is here, with deals on tools, appliances and holiday decor | CNN Underscored

 In the market for a new power tool?
 Or grill?
 Looking to upgrade your home security or outdoor space?
 Or, maybe you’re just ready to add some new holiday decor to your collection?
-If you answered yes to any of the above, it’s time to check out the Lowe’s Cyber Week sale.
+If you answered yes to any of the above, it’s time to check out the Lowe’s Black Friday sale.

 You’ll find up to 40% off select tools and accessories, up to $750 off qualifying major appliances plus special values, up to 50% off select smart home products, up to 15% off select patio furniture, plus savings on holiday decor, kitchen sinks and cabinets and more.
 Advantage card holders can also save an extra 5% on select items.
 To get you started we rounded up 20 deals on sale now through Dec.
 1.